DanielRSnell/umbral/src/content/sections/book-demo.md

 ---
 head: Connect with Umbral
 icon: stars
-title: Book A Free Demo
+title: Book A Call
 subtitle: >-
-  Experience how Umbral's AI agents and automation solutions can streamline your operations and control business chaos.
+  Experience how Umbral's AI agents and automation solutions can streamline your operations and control business workflows.
 button:
   enable: true
   label: Book a Demo